Blogs

 I just gave my first academic talk at a conference at SJTU IIC yesterday.
 I presented an ongoing project, and I had hesitated for a long time about whether to give a talk on an “incomplete” work.
 I...

-Helpful Resources for Grad School and Beyond
+Helpful Resources in Grad School

 Routines for Setting Up a New Server